TigranOhanyan/RESUME/README.md

 Time management, communication, teamwork and collaboration, adaptability and flexibility.

 ## Worth Mentioning
-I scare off bugs, bring good luck in releases and increase the odds of success of tests.😉
+I scare off bugs, bring good luck in releases and increase the odds of success of tests.㋡